dhis2/dhis2-docs/src/user/scheduling.md

 those users the specified number of days before their account is due to expire.
 If users do not log in further reminder emails are sent each halving the previous number of days.
-For example if the number of days is set to 7 the first email is send 7 days in advance, the second 3 days and the third and last 1 day in advance.
+For example if the number of days is set to 7 the first email is sent 7 days in advance, the second 3 days and the third and last 1 day in advance.
 If the value is not set (blank) no reminder is sent.